 by Maria Allen

-After many weeks of sheltering in place, nothing feels better than taking a peaceful walk in the summer sunshine.
-Spending time outdoors can have both physical and mental health benefits, boosting your mood and reducing anxiety, which is especially beneficial during a period of elevated stress.
+Nothing feels better than taking a peaceful walk in the summer sunshine.
+Spending time outdoors can have both physical and mental health benefits, boosting your mood and reducing anxiety.
 If you’re lucky enough to live on Cape Cod or the islands, there is no shortage of great places to go for a hike while staying close to home.
-Here are a few nearby nature trails that offer breathtaking scenery as well as space for social distancing.
+Here are a few nearby nature trails that offer breathtaking scenery.

 Great Island in Wellfleet